Photon polarization: Application to angular momentum

 which means that angular momentum and the polarization angle cannot be measured simultaneously with infinite accuracy.
 (The polarization angle can be measured by checking whether the photon can pass through a polarizing filter oriented at a particular angle, or a polarizing beam splitter.
-This results in a yes/no answer which, if the photon was plane-polarized at some other angle, depends on the difference between the two angles.)
+This results in a yes/no answer that, if the photon was plane-polarized at some other angle, depends on the difference between the two angles.)

 States, probability amplitudes, unitary and Hermitian operators, and eigenvectors

 Much of the mathematical apparatus of quantum mechanics appears in the classical description of a polarized sinusoidal electromagnetic wave.
 The Jones vector for a classical wave, for instance, is identical with the quantum polarization state vector for a photon.
 The right and left circular components of the Jones vector can be interpreted as probability amplitudes of spin states of the photon.
 Energy conservation requires that the states be transformed with a unitary operation.
 This implies that infinitesimal transformations are transformed with a Hermitian operator.
 These conclusions are a natural consequence of the structure of Maxwell's equations for classical waves.

 Quantum mechanics enters the picture when observed quantities are measured and found to be discrete rather than continuous.
 The allowed observable values are determined by the eigenvalues of the operators associated with the observable.
 In the case angular momentum, for instance, the allowed observable values are the eigenvalues of the spin operator.

 These concepts have emerged naturally from Maxwell's equations and Planck's and Einstein's theories.
 They have been found to be true for many other physical systems.
 In fact, the typical program is to assume the concepts of this section and then to infer the unknown dynamics of a physical system.
 This was done, for instance, with the dynamics of electrons.
-In that case, working back from the principles in this section, the quantum dynamics of particles were inferred, leading to Schrödinger's equation, a departure from Newtonian mechanics.
+In that case, working back from the principles in this section, the quantum dynamics of particles were inferred, leading to the Schrödinger equation, a departure from Newtonian mechanics.
 The solution of this equation for atoms led to the explanation of the Balmer series for atomic spectra and consequently formed a basis for all of atomic physics and chemistry.

 This is not the only occasion in which Maxwell's equations have forced a restructuring of Newtonian mechanics.
 Maxwell's equations are relativistically consistent.
 Special relativity resulted from attempts to make classical mechanics consistent with Maxwell's equations (see, for example, Moving magnet and conductor problem).